 - Administration of medications, including intravenous fluids, except by medication aides as permitted under §224.9 of this title (relating to the Medication Aide Permit Holder)

-Sabrina is an RN in a busy medical-surgical department at a hospital in Austin.
-She is in the middle of passing morning medications when her new post-op patient, Mr. Winters, rings in complaining of severe pain.
-When she arrives to Mr. Winters’ room, Sabrina performs a focused assessment of his surgical dressing and finds everything within normal limits.
+Sabrina is an RN in a busy medical-surgical department.
+She is in the middle of passing morning medications when her new post-op patient, Mr. Winters, reports severe pain.
+Sabrina performs a focused assessment of his surgical dressing and finds everything within normal limits.
 Sabrina consults the electronic medication administration record (eMAR) and sees that Mr. Winters has IV morphine ordered for severe pain.
-She also recalls the report from the PACU nurse stating that Mr. Winters’ blood pressure was running low.
+She also recalls the report from the PACU nurse stating that the patient’s blood pressure occasionally runs low.

-In reviewing the tasks at hand, Sabrina knows she needs to continue with medications for her other patients, to get a new set of vitals on Mr. Winters to be sure his blood pressure won’t drop with a new dose of IV morphine, and then to administer the pain medication to Mr. Winters.
-In order to accomplish her tasks in a timely manner, Sabrina determines that it is necessary to delegate something to the appropriate assistive personnel.
+Sabrina knows she needs to continue with medications for her other patients, to get a new set of vitals on Mr. Winters to be sure his blood pressure won’t drop with a new dose of IV morphine, and then to administer the pain medication to Mr. Winters.
+In order to accomplish her tasks in a timely manner, Sabrina determines that it is necessary to delegate a task to the appropriate assistive personnel.
 She remembers that Martha, a nurse aide, has also been assigned to her patients.

-Sabrina contacts Martha to see if she is available to take Mr. Winters’ blood pressure, knowing that taking patients’ vitals is within Martha’s education and training and is part of her normal assignment as an aide.
+Sabrina contacts Martha to see if she is available to take Mr. Winters’s blood pressure, knowing that taking patients’ vitals is within Martha’s education and training.
 Sabrina indicates to Martha that she will continue passing medications while Martha gets the patient’s vitals, which she should carry out right away.
 Sabrina informs Martha that she will be with the patient in the next room by the time Martha has the vital signs.
-Martha agrees and begins to take Mr. Winters’ blood pressure.
+Martha agrees and begins to take Mr. Winters’s blood pressure.

-Martha finds Sabrina as she is coming out of the room next door and reports that Mr. Winters’ blood pressure is 118/58, which Sabrina knows presents no contraindication to administering the IV morphine.
-Sabrina goes to the department’s med room to obtain the pain medication and administers the morphine, relieving Mr. Winters’ pain.
+Martha finds Sabrina as she is coming out of the room next door and reports that Mr. Winters’s blood pressure is 118/78, which Sabrina knows presents no contraindication to administering the IV morphine.
+Sabrina administers the morphine, relieving Mr. Winters’s pain.
 She thanks Martha for her help and then returns to her other patients.